Experiment on False Memory: The Deese-Roediger-McDermott (DRM) Paradigm

 Throughout the free call testing, the mean proportion of the list and lure words recalled was calculated.
 The mean ratios of the list of words remembered for the list included emotional diversionary tactics and the list that did not include the distractor.
 For the light that continued the dynamic distractor and the lit that did not have the emotional distractor, the mean proportion of non-presented lure words was recalled.

-There is an indication of a false memory of the lure phrases that were never provided.
-The lure words were remembered more than the list of terms by the participants.
+A fictitious recall of the lure lines that were never given is evident.
+The subjects remembered the lure words better than the list of phrases.
 Additionally, the emotional distractor did not affect recollection of the words in the list.
 There is no distinction between the no distractor and distractor options.
 Compared to the no distractor condition, the emotional distractor reduced the false recall of the lure words.
 Compared to no distractors, the dynamic distractor significantly reduces the faulty memory of the lure words.
 A comparison was made between predicting the mean of recognition for lure terms from lists including the emotional distractor and those that did not.

 Recognition Test Results